-The payments clause uses definitive language to set the payment scheme and demand an advance payment.
-The vendor should carefully draw this clause to include all scenarios and avoid messy payment delays and disputes.
+The payments clause uses definitive language to set the payment structure and demand an advance payment.
+The IT service provider should carefully draw this clause to include all scenarios and avoid messy payment delays and disputes.

 This clause should specify when payment is due and the consequences of late payment, including any penalties and interest fees on late payment.
 It should also include all the services that will be on hold until payment is made.